rkamaled/databaseapp/README.md

    python3 start_app.py
    ```

-the Appshould now openin your browser!
+the App should now open in your browser!

 Dont forget to connect to vpn also!